milosgajdos/vaultops/README.md

     unseal     Unseal a Vault server
 ```

-`vaultop` reads the same environment variables like `vault` cli tool, so you can rely on the familiar `$VAULT_` environment variables when specifying the `vault` server URLs and authentication tokens.
+`vaultop` reads **the same environment variables** as `vault` cli tool, so you can rely on the familiar `$VAULT_` environment variables when specifying the `vault` server URLs and tokens.

 # Manifest

 `vaultops` allows you to define a manifest file which can be supplied to its commands.
-The manifest is a simple `YAML` file which specifies a list of `vault` hosts and `vault` resources that are requested to be created in `vault`.
+The manifest is a simple `YAML` file which specifies a list of `vault` hosts and `vault` resources that are requested to be setup in `vault`.
 A sample manifest file can be seen in [example](manifest/examples/example.yaml).

 Let's look at a simple example: